 - Calm noises.
 Disruptive sounds can make it hard to fall asleep and can affect sleep during the night.
 If you prefer complete quiet, try blocking out noise at night earplugs or noise cancelling headphones can help.
 If you prefer a background noise, try sound conditioner/white noise machines or apps that play white and nature sounds

 - Temperature.
 Cooler temperatures support better sleep.
 Set your thermostat in the 62 to 70 range, and opt for breathable sheets, blankets, and pajamas.
-Materials like cotton and wool and smart fibers like Celliant help support a balanced body temperature and keep you comfortable throughout the night.
+Materials like cotton and wool help support a balanced body temperature and keep you comfortable throughout the night.